 - Bulky chassis

-Although the Sony Cyber-Shot RX10 III is a bit expensive, the combination of a 25x zoom lens and a large image sensor results in excellent images, 4K videos, and quick autofocus, making the purchase worth every penny and we recommend it as the best bridge camera you can buy in 2018.
+Although the Sony Cyber-Shot RX10 III is a bit expensive, the combination of a 25x zoom lens and a large image sensor results in excellent images, 4K videos, and quick autofocus, making the purchase worth every penny and I consider it as the best bridge camera you can buy in 2019.

-Third and last is the 4K pre-Burst, which starts recording one second before and after you press the shutter button, and it is the optimum choice for unplanned moments!
-Generally the 4K video offers a way more intense viewing experience which is 4 times larger than full HD, so it allows you to capture even more intricate details.
+- Third and last is the 4K pre-Burst, which starts recording one second before and after you press the shutter button, and it is the optimum choice for unplanned moments!
+Generally, the 4K video offers a way more intense viewing experience which is four times larger than full HD, so it allows you to capture even more intricate details.

 The 25-600mm LEICA DC VARIO-ELMARIT lens features full-range F2.8 so you can shoot in low light throughout the whole range of zooming.

-The Panasonic LUMIX DMC-FZ300K is splashproof and dustrpoof, and the joints, dials, and buttons are sealed tightly, so its durability is extended.
+The Panasonic LUMIX DMC-FZ300K is splashproof and dustproof, and the joints, dials, and buttons are sealed tightly, so its durability is extended.

-The camera also has 5-axis tilt correction, with its 5-aix HYBRID O.I.S+. (optical image stabilizer plus) it reduced blur that results from one-handed shooting as it compensates for 5 types of movement.
+The camera also has 5-axis tilt correction, with its 5-axis HYBRID O.I.S+. (optical image stabilizer plus) it reduced blur that results from one-handed shooting as it compensates for five types of movement.

 The Level Shot Function singles out the horizon and maintains it, even if the camera tilts this or that way.